DylanZammit/blackjack-simulator/README.md

 * Hit otherwise.

 Also assume that the game is played with the following rules:
-* 6 decks of cards are used
-* Doubling after a split is allowed,
+* Doubling After Splitting (DAS) is allowed,
+* Splitting and hitting Aces is allowed,
-* Any number of splits are allowed
+* Re-splitting is allowed indefinitely,
-* dealer hits on soft 17.
+* Dealer Hits on soft 17 (a.k.a H17),
+* 6 Decks are used,
+* Surrenter is not allowed,
+* Only the original bet is lost on dealer blackjack.

 ```python
 from blackjack.game import Blackjack